-Many thanks to all who have posted comments or Emailed me at the magazine in relation to what has appeared on these pages over the past year.
-I hope that you all find the Blog worth reading.
+Many thanks to all who have posted comments or emailed in relation to what has appeared on these pages over the past year.
+I hope that you all find the blog worth reading.
 I hadn’t expected so many people to ‘tune in’ (over 40,000 hits in the first 12 months!), and I’ll try and keep improving the content over the coming year.

 Indeed, 2011 looks to be an exciting year with some very tempting new models due soon.
 I'm particularly looking forward to the Hattons/Heljan 'Co-Bo', Heljan's 4-whl Railbus, Bachmann's LMS 'Twins' and Freightliner Class 70 (just hitting the shelves now, I believe), plus a few of Hornby's recently announced new models for 2011, especially the ....
 Oooops, almost gave it away - look out for a full list of what will be appearing from Hornby in the new Model Rail - out next week!

 To keep with the Festive theme (and mirroring the conditions outside), here are a few images of a snow scene I created for Model Rail a few years ago.
 Using Scenic Snow and Scenic Shovelled Snow from Deluxe Materials, the scene was knocked up fairly quickly as a demo stage for the two products that were just about to be released.
 It’s good stuff and, having trialled it a few more times since, I'm happy to recommend it over other brands.